Picture (band): Early days

-As a bunch of young kids, they did not know much about the realities of recording.
-When the album came out, none of them liked the sound quality.
-As they grew in popularity, they returned to the studio to record Heavy Metal Ears and it was much of the same sound quality.
-It was not until they were a little older and wiser that they really got their sound in the studio with Diamond Dreamer.
+Line-up changes

 However, by this time, Ronald had left for personal reasons and they found Israeli singer Shmoulik Avigal.
 Not only was the recording done much better, but Shmoulik had a different, and some say, more powerful voice.
 Many consider Diamond Dreamer as the band's best album.

 After recording and touring with Shmoluik for the Diamond Dreamer album, he suggested they add a second guitarist to fatten their live sound and Chriz Van Jaarsveld was brought in.
 Though he was a technically proficient guitarist, he did not gel with Bechtum and things went downhill.
 Then Shmoulik got in a petty argument with their manager and was fired from the band.
 About this time, Bechtum had had enough and quit for personal reasons.
 To fill in the gaps, a new singer, Pete Lovell, was recruited along with a second guitarist, Henry van Manen.
 They went into the studio to record Eternal Dark.
 This album was slicker than Diamond Dreamer and the two guitarists significantly altered the heavy sound of Jan Bechtum for a more technical groove that sort of worked, but started the trend for the final albums that veered away from the Picture sound.
 Around this time, Bakker could not take the rigors of touring or the stress of all their management troubles while supporting a wife and twins, so he left.

 From that point on, the only remaining original member was Vreugdenhil.
 He continued for three more albums: Traitor, Marathon, and Every Story Needs Another Picture.
 Many described them as going into hair metal, with commercial and anonymous songs.
 Vreugdenhil was particularly disgusted with Every Story Needs Another Picture, as it was an album forced by the record contract, and it is rumored that the whole album was recorded by studio musicians with minimal participation from him.

 Though Vreugdenhil continued long after the other original members had left, he was never able to steer the band back into a successful direction.
 He finally called it a day in 1987, and got a "real" job.
 The original members tried a brief reunion in 1988.